Who Knew a Disaster IT Recovery Plan Needed to Account for a Global Pandemic?

 For many, many years, Invision has been providing outsourced IT tech support for companies throughout Kansas City.
 One suggestion that our technicians try to emphasize is the importance of having an IT recovery plan in place should a disaster occur.
 Granted, by disaster, we meant fires, floods, power outages, tornadoes, and we still do mean those things.

 When stay-at-home orders took effect in Kansas City, businesses scrambled to ensure their employees had the resources required to work remotely.
-Those resources might have included new software, computers or laptops, telephony equipment, video conferencing tools and more.
+Those resources might have included new software (like ppm software or employee productivity tracking tools), computers or laptops, telephony equipment, video conferencing tools and more.
 Once those were in place, where were employees to centralize their work or access programs and data necessary to do their jobs?

 Some programs and data can be accessed in the cloud.
 But, there are plenty that cannot.
 In the event of a disaster, your company’s most critical and valuable data can be restored from a server backup, so you can get back to business as usual.
 As many businesses are re-opening during the global pandemic, many employees will continue to work from home for the foreseeable future.